Assistance programs San Diego County

 If you are struggling with making your monthly rent payments, the Emergency Rental Assistance Program is a project that was created between the city of Vista California and North County Lifeline, which is a local Vista nonprofit service organization.

 The rental assistance program has a goal of helping families and individuals who are struggling with paying their bills and housing expenses.
-Residents who qualify for aid can receive up to two months' of rent expense paid by the city and government agencies.
+Residents who qualify for any form of financial aid can receive up to two months' of rent expense paid by the city and government agencies.

 Vista city officials have said that since the rental-assistance program started in March 2007, dozens of families have been, and continue to be helped.
 The city averages about $1,300 per household who qualified for the program.
-In addition, they have also spent almost $50,00 fund a separate program that helps pay for utility and security deposits.
+In addition, they have also spent tens of thousands of dollars per year to fund a separate program that helps pay for utility and security deposits.

 All of these various programs are funded by various government agencies and redevelopment revenue, state and federal grants, and Community Development Block Grant money.